ledergec/rapidschema/readme.md

 schemas and verify your understanding.
 The [official json schema specification](https://json-schema.org/) is currently at draft-07 and is actively aiming at reaching the RFC status.

 So why is this relevant?
 Rapidschema allows you to define a json schema in code.
-Parse a json string into the schema and validate all the schema constraints.
+Transform a json string into the schema and validate all the schema constraints.
 During schema validation, as with parsing, it again collects a list of all errors encountered and reports this error list once done.